Clennon Lakes

 The lakes and immediate surrounding area are a designated County Wildlife Site.
 Clennon Lakes are Torbay’s most important wetland site, and a home for many species found nowhere else in Torbay adding greatly to the bays biodiversity.
 However the lack of habitat management for more than 30 years saw the lakes gradually becoming overgrown, even turning back to scrub and woodland.
 The muddy footpaths were almost un-walkable during the winter.
 There was a real risk the lakes themselves would disappear - the most important part of this pocket nature reserve lost.
 A group of regular walkers recognised that something needed to be done, as a result in 2015 the Friends of Clennon Lakes was formed.

-Today more than 60 (???) people pay a nominal membership/supporters subscription which pays toward important insurance for the group’s volunteers and equipment.
-Most importantly the group holds monthly work parties (on the first Sunday of every month 8.45am-12noon) which are regularly supported by between 20-28 hard working volunteers, with additional work being carried out on weekdays by smaller numbers of the group.
+Today more than 90 people pay a nominal membership/supporters subscription which pays toward important insurance for the group’s volunteers and equipment.
+Most importantly the group holds monthly work parties (on the first Sunday of every month 8.45am-12noon) which are regularly supported by between 20-30 hardworking volunteers, with additional work being carried out on weekdays by smaller numbers of the group.
 The amount of work completed in the first few years is very clear to see, helping to make the lakes a better place for wildlife and people.
-Indeed the hard work has been recognised during the Britain in Bloom competition ‘ In your Neighbourhood’ category - in 2017,2018 & 2019 the Friends of Clennon Lakes were presented with an ‘outstanding’ certificate and helped Paignton achieve a gold award.
-The group also received the south west region London and Manchester Trophy for ‘outstanding environmental initiative’ in 2019.
+Indeed the hard work has been recognised during the Britain in Bloom competition ‘in your Neighbourhood’ category - achieving ‘outstanding’ certificates almost every year and helping Paignton achieve a gold award.
+The group also received the south west region London and Manchester Trophy for ‘outstanding environmental initiative’ in 2019 and a Green Flag 2023/24.

-The group has successfully applied for several grants and awards which have greatly aided a number of projects including purchasing specialist equipment (waders, saws, strimmers), resurfacing the muddy footpaths, some interpretation, building a bridge, buying a punt to help the group work in deeper parts of the lakes, building and putting up nestboxes and benches, and an artificial kingfisher nesting bank.
-Future plans include enhancing wildlife viewing opportunities and eventually major silt dredging which will secure the lakes future for both wildlife and the local community.
+The group has successfully applied for several grants and awards which have greatly aided a number of projects including purchasing specialist equipment (waders, saws, strimmers), resurfacing the muddy footpaths, some interpretation, building a bridge, buying a punt to help the group work in deeper parts of the lakes, putting up nestboxes, benches, information panels, viewing platforms and an artificial kingfisher nesting bank.
+Future plans include a major silt dredging which will secure the lakes future for both wildlife and the local community.

 Location